 Quieting La Sirena Generator

-Quieting La Sirena Generator – HIGUEY, Dominican Republic, January 3 – Installation of QuietFiber® noise absorbing material has been completed in the massive generator room of the newly constructed La Sirena superstore in the eastern coastal town of Higuey, Dominican Republic.
+Quieting La Sirena Generator – We installed QuietFiber® noise absorbing material in the massive generator room of the newly constructed La Sirena superstore.
+The La Sirena chain of Walmart-size shopping warehouses provides one-stop shopping for locals and tourists.

-QuietFiber, a product of Acoustiblok, Inc. in Tampa, Florida, was installed on the ceiling and walls of the store’s industrial power systems room that houses the massive emergency generators necessary to keep power running in this coastal area of the Caribbean, plagued by frequent power outages.
+We installed QuietFiber on the ceiling and walls of the store’s industrial power systems room, which houses massive emergency generators.
+These are necessary to keep power running in this area of the Caribbean, which is plagued by frequent power outages.

-“The noise levels are almost unbearable, so you need to have some level of soundproofing in place when they are running,” Montas said.
-“I always install noise absorbing material wherever I install my generators, and QuietFiber is the best soundproofing product we’ve ever used.”
+“I always install noise absorbing material with my generators and QuietFiber is the best soundproofing product we’ve ever used.”

 Quieting La Sirena Generator

-“The product is great, more than I had hoped for,” Montas said.
-“We plan on using QuietFiber on all our future projects as well, we’re that happy with it.”
+“The product is great and more than I had hoped for,” Montas said.
+“We plan on using QuietFiber on all our future projects.
+We’re that happy with it.”

 Quieting La Sirena Generator